Sturgeon Bay, Wisconsin: Geography

-At 584 feet above sea level, Sturgeon Bay is located at 44°49′56″N 87°22′19″W (44.813376, -87.372076).
+At 584 feet above sea level, Sturgeon Bay is located at 44°49′56″N 87°22′19″W (44.813376, −87.372076).
 According to the United States Census Bureau, the city has a total area of 11.66 sqmi, of which, 9.82 sqmi is land and 1.84 sqmi is water.

 Sturgeon Bay is at the natural end of Sturgeon Bay.
 The Sturgeon Bay Ship Canal was built across the remainder of the Door Peninsula.
 It is one of several cities along Green Bay, including Green Bay, Marinette and Escanaba, Michigan, and along Lake Michigan north of Manitowoc and south of Manistique, Michigan.

-Distance

 Sturgeon Bay is 38.4 miles north of Green Bay, 127 miles north of Milwaukee, 169 miles south of Houghton, Michigan and 289 miles east of Minneapolis.
 Although Marinette is 21.9 miles away, people must physically travel towards the bottom of the bay by Green Bay and travel along or nearby the western shore of Green Bay.